by Michael E. Berumen, October 2010 (updated June 2017)

 Sometimes I think some of the events in my life have been stranger than fiction, and I marvel that some of them have even occurred.
-One of the more unusual things in recent years is that I was actually the inspiration for a bit of fiction, "The Pope of Pontification," a short story written by my mystery-writer friend, Leon Barnes.
+One of the more unusual things in recent years is that I was actually the inspiration for a bit of fiction, "The Pope of Pontification," a short story written by my late mystery-writer friend and former colleague, Leon Barnes.
 The main character, based on me, is a consulting detective (in the tradition of Mycroft Holmes, Sherlock's smarter brother!) helping a more traditional gumshoe.
 He plays the pivotal role in helping the latter to solve a murder case (without moving from his chair!) by rejecting the either/or logic of the law of the excluded middle, and by using the more indeterminate principles of so-called "fuzzy logic" in analyzing the evidence presented to him.
 The piece was published in a collection of short stories, and Leon gave me a copy inscribed with a nice dedication, which I cherish.

 I hope to write more one day.
+There is more to say.
 In the meantime, I'll close with this: we are more than the sum of our genes and experiences, for in the course of our lives we also make choices about the future as rational beings with a common-sense understanding of right and wrong, notwithstanding our baser inclinations or antecedent experiences.
 At some point we own our lives, and we are solely responsible for our actions.
 The past need not be prologue, and we need not be slaves to our dispositions or desires.
 I cannot justify or excuse some of the things I've done, and I have no one to blame for them but myself.
 If I could live my life over again I'd like to do some things very differently, that's for certain.
 My biggest regret is that along the way I've hurt some people with my bad behavior.
 I've also had a full life and much of it has been rewarding.
-I have been very lucky, to be sure, and, from time to time, I think I've also managed to do the right thing.
+I have been very lucky, to be sure, and, from time to time, I should like to think I've also managed to do the right thing.